namithap10/TeCoNeRV/docs/datasets.md

 ## Datasets for training and evaluation

 Kinetics-400 is used for training and for evaluation on a small validation subset.
-UVG, HEVC, and MCL-JCV are the additional evaluation datasets.
-The directory layout above matches the released metadata files directly.
+UVG, HEVC, and MCL-JCV are the primary evaluation datasets.
+The directory layout above matches the released dataset metadata files directly.

 ## Kinetics-400

-Training metadata:
+Training:

-- `k400_2023_train_cls400_50_720p.js` — 400-class Kinetics-400 training subset at original 720p resolution
+- `k400_2023_train_cls400_50_720p.js` - 400-class Kinetics training subset with videos at original 720p resolution
-- `k400_2023_train_cls400_50_480p.js` — 400-class Kinetics-400 training subset, preprocessed to 640x480
+- `k400_2023_train_cls400_50_480p.js` - 400-class Kinetics training subset, preprocessed to 480p

-Evaluation metadata:
+Evaluation:

-- `sub400_k400_2023_val.csv` — one validation clip per class, read from `data/kinetics_720p/val/`
+- `sub400_k400_2023_val.csv` - one validation clip per class, read from `data/kinetics_720p/val/`

 Directory layout: